Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Flight booking

-Lufthansa offers direct flights from Frankfurt to Tallinn, Vilnius, or Riga.
-After reviewing the flight schedule, we opted to arrive in Tallinn and secured return flights accordingly.
-For those heading to Helsinki or Riga, pre-booking a transfer is also an option to seamlessly reach Tallinn.
+Lufthansa provides direct flights from Frankfurt to Tallinn, Vilnius, or Riga.
+After checking the flight schedule, we chose to land in Tallinn and booked return flights accordingly.

 Rent a small car

 Then, following a comprehensive search on the car rental platform, we hired a compact car for our journey.
 Given uncertainties about parking, having a smaller car seemed more manageable.
-The pickup location was conveniently situated inside Tallinn Airport.
+Fortunately, the pickup location was conveniently situated inside Tallinn Airport.

 Book hotels